Search for...

 The fields of regulatory reform, public governance, and urban and regional economic and social development mark the lines of consulting, writing and teaching through which Konvitz helps decision-makers find and implement policy solutions.
 In light of the crisis, this calls for a reassessment of policy tools and modes of governance, and for innovative ways to make knowledge immediately accessible.
 Konvitz has special interests in multi-level governance; public sector reform; linking universities and regions; infrastructure policy, regulation, and public-private sector co-ordination for investment; integrative strategies for sustainable urban and regional development; and crisis management, risk reduction and post-disaster reconstruction.
 Diplomat, historian and international civil servant, he brings domestic policy and international relations into focus.

-Konvitz is completing a manuscript explaining the intensity of the Crisis of 2008 in the light of long-term changes in the factors of growth and exploring the implications of this analysis for the next phase of urban development and governance.
+Konvitz’s latest book CITIES AND CRISIS, is published by Manchester University Press.
+The book is distributed by Oxford University Press in North America.
+The book explains the intensity of the Crisis of 2008 in the light of long-term changes in the factors of growth and explores the implications of this analysis for the next phase of urban development and governance.

 History